Cyber-bullying is threatening the lives of children and teens right here in our community. Will you help us reach these kids before it’s too late?

 My colleagues and I are trying to reach as many of these kids as we can, but we need the help of community members like you.

 I can share some shocking statistics with you in just a moment.
 But numbers never tell the real story.
 Behind each one of those statistics is a child.
 I am hoping you will take a minute to read the story of a young girl I worked with recently.
-Her name is Emily and she is just twelve years old.
+Her name is Anika and she is just twelve years old.

 “I thought he liked me!” she sobbed.